1Password/scim-examples/docker/README.md

 ## Before you begin

-Before you begin, familiarize yourself with [PREPARATION.md](/PREPARATION.md) and complete the necessary steps there.
+Before you begin, complete the necessary [preparation steps to deploy 1Password SCIM Bridge](/PREPARATION.md).

 ## Step 1: Choose a deployment option